 The most understandable reaction: When wrong wins, its tempting to say that the good guys (or at least the less-bad guys) made a major strategic error.
 This makes some Bayesian sense: On average, good strategy leads to better results; therefore, when results are bad, we should probabilistically infer that strategy was bad.
 But why think this is a strong effect?
 Captain Kirk may not believe in “no-win scenarios,” but he’s a fictional character.
 When I read history, I see plenty of hopeless situations.
 In any case, hindsight is 20/20; the fact that a strategy seems bad after the fact does not mean that a judicious observer would have acted differently at the time.

 The same applies to more debatable disasters.
 Take Brexit and Trump.
 Many elite observers seem more upset about these events than they ever were about the victory of the Ayatollah.
-Perhaps they’re wrong.* But does the mere that these events happened provide a good reason to think that Brexit or Trump were actually good or inevitable?
+Perhaps they’re wrong.* But does the mere fact that these events happened provide a good reason to think that Brexit or Trump were actually good or inevitable?
 Hardly.

 It is far more reasonable to infer that the opponents of Brexit and Trump made major strategic errors.
-For Brexit, there’s an obvious candidates: Cameron never should have supported a referendum.
+For Brexit, there’s an obvious candidate: Cameron never should have supported a referendum.
 For Trump, this is far less clear.
 It’s tempting to say that Democrats shouldn’t have nominated Clinton, but what are the odds that the alternative candidate would have won?

 The more general lesson: The world is not a morality play.
 When bad things happen, it’s not because the universe is punishing us for our misdeeds or misperceptions.
 The sad truth is that bad people can punish you for being good.
 Indeed, they routinely do.
 If you hastily blame yourself, you’re needlessly adding self-insult to injury.